-The Tennessee Housing Development Agency ("Agency" or "THDA") intends to issue the Issue 2021-3A Bonds to refund outstanding bonds that financed single-family mortgage loans and to finance new single-family mortgage loans (the "Program Loans").
+The Tennessee Housing Development Agency ("THDA") intends to issue the Offered Bonds to finance and refund short-term Issue 2021-3B Bonds to finance mortgage loans for single-family residential housing for very low-, low-, and moderate-income persons and pay costs of issuance.
 Eligibility requirements for loan recipients include income limits to help ensure the programs serve low- and moderate-income households and the borrower must be a first-time homebuyer, a qualified veteran, or purchasing a "target area residence," as defined herein.
-The Issue 2021-3A Bonds align with three eligible Social Project categories under the Social Bond Principles.
+The Offered Bonds align with three eligible Social Project categories under the Social Bond Principles.